 Flower Market Road will lead you directly to the Bird Market on Yuen Po Street.
 Officially called the Yuen Po Bird Garden, it’s a small lane with an ornate Chinese wall and some stone benches in the shade for sitting out.
 It’s a popular spot for older gentlemen to take their birds ‘for a walk’ and to socialise with other bird owners.

 You’ll also find shops selling intricately made wooden birdcages, which do made a very special souvenir, even if you don’t have a bird.
 Look closely and you’ll find tiny shops selling bags of live grasshoppers and crickets as bird food!
 The old men are said to feed the birds a tasty live morsel with chopsticks.

-Pro tip: Join this half-day, small-group English walking tour showcasing the best of Kowloon’s market scene.
+Pro tip: Join this private Engligh walking tour for two showcasing the best of Kowloon’s market scene.
 It’s reasonably priced for how many sights you’ll cover in an afternoon!

 Other nearby attractions

 If you’ve enjoyed perusing Prince Edward’s three special markets, but still have some energy left, there are a few more sights to see.